reuelsc/SCCMDocs.pt-br/sccm/core/servers/manage/install-in-console-updates.md

 - Atualizar para a 1610 da 1606: veja [Lista de verificação para instalar a atualização 1610](../../../core/servers/manage/checklist-for-installing-update-1610.md).

-- Atualizar para a 1702 da 1606 ou da 1610: consulte [Lista de verificação para instalar a atualização 1702](../../../core/servers/manage/checklist-for-installing-update-1702.md).
+- Atualizar para a 1710 da 1610, 1702 ou da 1706: consulte [Lista de verificação para instalar a atualização 1710](../../../core/servers/manage/checklist-for-installing-update-1710.md).

 <!-- Removed as update guidance 6/6/2017.
 The Test DB Upgrade details are no longer recommended nor required.
 They live on in a new topic for customers who still want to use them. -->